wataboru/tsumukanri/README.md

 [ツム管理](https://itunes.apple.com/jp/app/%E3%83%84%E3%83%A0%E7%AE%A1%E7%90%86/id1447982119)
 - GET the data stored in the DB through the API.
 - Data can be edited freely from the web screen.
+- Data can be imported by CSV file.

 ## Feature
-- Added CSV import to data editing method.
 - Introduction of design template.
-- GET data of DB narrowed down by condition from API
+- Create API to register data using GAS from Google Drive.
+- Create a login function to the administration screen.

 ## Author